Kailas143/Bushub/readme.md

    ```
    source env/bin/active
   ```

-Then just run the server using
+Then change folder to your project directory and then just run the server
  ```
  python manage.py runserver
  ```